Results benchmarking study digitization of operations of Italian companies

 Basic success is based on sound design of all factors involved.

-The Benchmarking Study What's next in Operations?, who designed and launched our Knowledge Office, to measure the level of maturity of Italian companies with respect to the topics of Digital Transformation, Sustainability and Operational Excellence, took a snapshot of the state of the art and benchmark best practices in Operations with a view on human resources as well.
+The Benchmarking Study What's next in Operations?,which designed and launched our Knowledge Office, to measure the level of maturity of Italian companies with respect to Digital Transformation, Sustainability and Operational Excellence issues,took a snapshot of the state of the art and best practices in Operations with a view on human resources as well.

-The research involved top managers from more than 100 companies, including 85 %s with more than 100 employees operating in 22 different industries, from plants to engineering, from consumer goods to automotive, from life sciences to electronics and packaging.
+The research involved top managers from more than 100 companies, including 85 % with more than 100 employees operating in 22 different sectors, from plant to engineering, from consumer goods to automotive, from life sciences to electronics and packaging.

 The questions focused on three basic directions: